google/fuzzer-test-suite/engine_comparison/README.md

 ## Parameters

-Script behavior can be modified through a variety of environment variables, including
+Script behavior can be modified through a variety of environment variables.
+This is a definitive list of options which have default values, but can be altered before running `begin_experiment.sh` for advanced users

 - `N_ITERATIONS`, the number of times each binary will be run (and measured).
 Each iteration will be run until the benchmark is completed, except with regards to time limits.
 - `JOBS` specifies how many threads to use in running each binary.